Five Exercises For Stronger And Bigger Legs

-A step up is done by placing one leg on a bench, stair platform or box — ideally around knee height — and then stepping up onto the box using the muscles of the front leg to lift yourself.
+A step up is done by placing one leg on a bench, stair, platform or box — ideally around knee height — and then stepping up onto the box using the muscles of the front leg to lift yourself.

 To ensure you’re isolating the lead leg properly, step close to the box before performing the exercise, and keep the toes of your rear leg pointed slightly up.
-This will prevent you relying on momentum or turning the workout primarily into a calf training session for your rear leg.
+This will prevent you from relying on momentum or turning the workout primarily into a calf training session for your rear leg.
 Alternate your legs after a few reps.

-Jump lunges are another HIIT workout, designed to blast your quads and supporting muscles in the shortest amount of time possible.
 To do this exercise, begin by performing a standard lunge, but instead of standing back up in the normal fashion, jump up and switch your legs around into a scissor fashion, landing in a lunge position on the opposite side.

 Do this exercise, alternating between legs rapidly, until you can’t take any more.

 Dumbbell B Stance RDLs